 Dr. Albarracin was the 2018 inaugural recipient of the Award for Outstanding Scientific Contributions to Research on Attitudes and Social Influence from the Society for Personality and Social Psychology.
 She is also the 2019 recipient of the Avant Garde Award, National Institute of Drug Abuse, which supports individual scientists of exceptional creativity who propose high-impact, bold basic research that will open new areas of HIV/AIDS research and/or lead to new avenues for prevention and treatment of HIV/AIDS among people who use drugs.
 Her Avant Garde work concerned the creation of an online community to improve interactions among people who use drugs and society at large.
 She is a fellow of the Society for Experimental Social Psychology, the Society for Personality and Social Psychology, the American Psychological Association, and the Association for Psychological Science, and the author of five books.
-Her recent book in press at Cambridge University Press integrating her theoretical and applied contributions is titled Action and Inaction in a Social World: Dynamic, and Implications for the Prediction and Change of Attitudes and Behaviors.
-According to Google Scholar, work has been cited close to 17,000 times, with many key articles being the most frequently cited pieces within a topic (e.g., selective exposure; condom use; misinformation correction).
+Her recent book in press at Cambridge University Press integrating her theoretical and applied contributions is titled Action and Inaction in a Social World: Prediction and Change of Attitudes and Behaviors.
+According to Google Scholar, work has been cited close to 19,000 times, with many key articles being the most frequently cited pieces within a topic (e.g., selective exposure; condom use; misinformation correction).

 Questions that guide my current research include: